 In their simplest form, investing involves using a sum of money in order to achieve a financial return.
 As a result, investing does not necessarily mean putting money into something separate and external; it can mean investing in your own small business.
 The result of doing so will largely be the same: you pay a certain amount of money and receive profits in return.

 If you’re not looking to actively start a business, then investing in the establishment of a passive income stream is likely to be the best choice.
 The idea of a passive income is relatively straightforward: an income that you receive with little to no regular effort.
+Check out click bank affiliate marketing as a form of income.
 While you may have to create the source of the income, when it’s set up and in place you should be able to look forward to a continual rate of returns – which makes investing in establishing a passive income form an unusual, but viable, type of investment.

 There are a number of different types of passive income to choose from, with affiliate marketing perhaps the most common choice.
 You’ll then need to spend some time getting your chosen passive income stream up and running, which can be time-consuming, but most investments require some form of time dedication either in terms of research or searching for the right opportunity.
 After this initial setup period, however, you should be able to look forward to a continual income with minimal extra effort required on your part.
 An unconventional form of investment, but one that could well work for you.